jvillarba/Project-3/README.md

 #### User Stories:
 As a consumer, I want to be able to purchase a gift online and have it delivered without a lot of fuss.

+As a shopper, I want to be able to purchase a gift and be surprised by what I receive.

 #### Future Implementation:
 - Ability to select purchase price